Brekalo/Financial_Calculator/README.md

 #### Project description:

-A Python program called the financial calculator project is designed to help users calculate interest and bond repayment for investments.
+A financial calculator project is created to assist users with calculating interest rates for investments and bond repayments.

-Using this code, users can perform financial calculations using a user-friendly interface, and it allows them to enter relevant information, such as interest rates, investment amounts, and repayment periods.
+By using this code, users can perform financial calculations with a user-friendly interface and enter relevant data, such as interest rates, investment amounts, and repayment periods, to perform financial calculations.
 Depending on the method selected (simple interest or compound interest for investments or bond repayments for loans), the corresponding results are calculated.

 #### Code description: